digital-blueprint/handbook/docs/vpn/vpn.md

 ## Routes

-In case you don't want to route your whole network traffic via the VPN it is adviced to setup some routes in your VPN client.
+In case you don't want to route your whole network traffic via the VPN it is adviced to setup some routes in your VPN client and ignore the automatically obtained routes.

 These are route to the servers the dev team uses: